AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/index.md

 [replaceField] | `0.3.34`
 [typeMerging] | `0.3.23`

-If you would like more information on transforms in the context of Adobe Graph, please refer to [Transforms].
+See [Transforms] if you would like more information on transforms in the context of Adobe Graph.

 ## Introduction to transforms